schulle4u/yellow-wittstock/README.md

 All theme files are stored in your `system/themes` folder.
 All layout files are stored in your `system/layouts` folder.
 You can edit these files.
 Your changes will not be overwritten when the website is updated.

+The default theme is defined in file `system/extensions/yellow-system.ini`.
+A different theme can be defined in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of each page, for example `Theme: wittstock`.
+[Learn more about themes](https://datenstrom.se/yellow/help/how-to-customise-a-theme).

 ## Installation

 [Download extension](https://github.com/schulle4u/yellow-wittstock/archive/main.zip) and copy zip file into your `system/extensions` folder.
-Right click if you use Safari.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

-This extension includes [Simple.css 2.1.1](https://github.com/kevquirk/simple.css) by Kev Quirk.
+This extension includes [Simple.css](https://github.com/kevquirk/simple.css) by Kev Quirk.

 ## Designer